-For a couple of cheery months every year, several outdoor Christmas "villages" spring up around town in several locations, with the warm wooden or snowy white stands offering gourmet treats like mulled wine and gingerbread, as well as original artisanal gifts, decorations, and other delights.
+For a couple of cheery months every year, several outdoor Christmas "villages" spring up around town in numerous locations, with the warm wooden or snowy white stands offering gourmet treats like mulled wine and gingerbread, as well as original artisanal gifts, decorations, and other delights.
 Check out a complete list of Paris Christmas markets in 2017 and 2018 here, and make sure to get in on the old-world cheer.

 Many of these markets also have "Santa's Village" themes with games and rides that the kids will particularly enjoy, and one (at Trocadero) features an ice-skating rink.